Addiction Resources for Families and Loved Ones

 Find Drug or Alcohol Rehab for a Family Member

 When your loved one has an addiction, one of the best ways to help them is to foster their entry into professional addiction treatment.
-For many, addiction is too imposing an issue to tackle alone, and becomes even more difficult to address when there are co-occurring disorders such as depression that may be contributing to substance use.
+For many, addiction is too imposing an issue to tackle alone and becomes even more difficult to address when there are co-occurring disorders such as depression that may be contributing to substance use.
+But there are addiction resources for families that can help.

 What to Look for in Rehab Facilities for a Loved One